VbossEkat/useful/web_tree_audio/README.rst

     :alt: License: AGPL-3

 =====================================
-Display audio player in tree view
+Display audio player in tree view.
+ODOO 8(New API)
 =====================================

 This module defines a tree audio widget.
 Use ``widget='audio'`` in your view definition.
-Source of your file must be as /<your_module_name_which_make_tree_view>/static/src/audio/yourfile.mp3
+Store value of the field is a source of your audio file, it must be as /<your_module_name_which_make_tree_view>/static/src/audio/yourfile.mp3 Field must be Text or Char type.

 Maintainer